 New Mexico Junior College is committed to working closely with the public, secondary schools in the area it serves.
-To enhance this endeavor NMJC, along with the five school districts, has developed an Early College Program which allows high school juniors and seniors the opportunity to fully immerse in the college setting on the NMJC campus and work towards an Associate's Degree at the same time they complete requirements for high school graduation.
+To enhance this endeavor NMJC, along with the five school districts in Lea County, has developed an Early College Program which allows high school juniors and seniors the opportunity to fully immerse in the college setting on the NMJC campus and work toward an Associate's Degree at the same time they complete requirements for high school graduation.